 What causes this residue to appear and what is it?

-Answer: Goodall anhydrous ammonia hoses have a minimum of eight rows of evenly spaced pinpricks.
-The pin pricking is a safety requirement.
-These pinpricks allow trace amounts of NH3, to permeate through the tube.
+Answer: Anhydrous ammonia hoses are designed to allow a small amount of gas through the wall of the hose.
+This is known as pinpricking and it is a safety requirement.
+This allows trace amounts of NH3, to permeate through the tube.
 The pinpricks allow minute amounts of anhydrous ammonia to easily escape into the atmosphere through the hose cover.
 There is such a trace amount of anhydrous ammonia being released that it is not harmful.

 A hose that has been improperly pricked will cause the cover to blister and eventually blow out - this is the same for a hose that has not been pricked at all.
 A hose blows out when NH3 becomes trapped between the layers in the hose, heats up, and vaporizes - thus causing rapid expansion and bursting through the hose cover.